FroxieYe/Harvard-CS205-Parallel-Programming-Final/README.md

 ### Performance

 The result from the Harvard library image shows that the third method slightly outperforms the other two given that we optimize the workgroup.
-However, when we used a much smaller image, the block wise parallel method has better performance.
+However, when we used a much smaller image with height greater than its width, the block wise parallel method has better performance.

 ### Code Instructions